binxio/gitlab-aws-credential-helper/README.md

     - get-credential-helper
 ```

-## dotenv
+## env
-Stores the credentials as the dotenv file .gitlab-aws-credentials.env, which allow the AWS credentials to be
-shared between Gitlab jobs through the environment variables AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY
+Returns the credentials as the environment variables AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY
 and AWS_SESSION_TOKEN.

-The dotenv filename defaults to .gitlab-aws-credentials.env but can be overridden through the environment
+The environment variables are written to stdout, but can be overridden through the environment
-variable GITLAB_AWS_DOTENV_FILE or the command line option -f.
+variable GITLAB_AWS_ENV_FILE or the command line option -f.

+The following gitlab-ci.yml snippets shows the usage of the env command:

 ### Flags
 In addition to the global flags, the following flags can be applied to override the sensible defaults: